Join our Q&A

 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme you are eligible to apply for the Master’s programme in Physics.

-If you hold one of the degrees listed below, you meet all academic requirements.
-Learn about when and how to apply.
-Note, however, that you still need to document that you meet the language requirements of the programme.
+You meet all academic requirements if you hold one of the degrees listed below.
+Learn about when and how to applyNote, however, that you still need to document that you meet the programme's language requirements.

-If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
+If you have a Bachelor’s degree other than those listed above, you must submit additional documentation along with your application so we can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

-1. Basic requirements:
+1. Basic requirements

-- Mathematics (linear algebra, differential equations) (min.
-20 ECTS credits)
+• Mathematics (linear algebra, differential equations) - min.
+20 ECTS credits

-- Classical mechanics (min.
-10 ECTS credits)
+• Classical mechanics - min.
+10 ECTS credits

-2. Advanced requirements (min 30 ECTS credits):
+2. Advanced requirements - min.
+30 ECTS credits

-- Advanced physics within one or more of the following subjects: Quantum Physics, Modern Physics, Geophysics, Biophysics, Medical Physics and/or Astrophysics.
+• Advanced physics within one or more of the following subjects: Quantum Physics, Modern Physics, Geophysics, Biophysics, Medical Physics and/or Astrophysics.

-The Faculty may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.
+We may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.

 Qualifying degree and other courses/projects